JacksonKuo/blog/_posts/2025-1-2-ai-exploration-part-3.markdown

 # SecretKeeper ChatBot

 Chatbot has a secret saved in the instruction prompt and is told not to reveal the value.
 Github repository: [https://github.com/JacksonKuo/scripts-openai-python](https://github.com/JacksonKuo/scripts-openai-python).
-Leverages the bypass technique from: [https://embracethered.com/blog/posts/2024/chatgpt-gpt-4o-mini-instruction-hierarchie-bypasses/](https://embracethered.com/blog/posts/2024/chatgpt-gpt-4o-mini-instruction-hierarchie-bypasses/)
+Leverages the bypass technique for `gpt-4o-mini` from: [https://embracethered.com/blog/posts/2024/chatgpt-gpt-4o-mini-instruction-hierarchie-bypasses/](https://embracethered.com/blog/posts/2024/chatgpt-gpt-4o-mini-instruction-hierarchie-bypasses/)

 #### Base setup[^1]